abinit/abinit/doc/tutorial/gwr_intro.md

 where $G_\qq(\rr,\rr')$ and $W_\qq(\rr,\rr')$ are now quantities defined in the unit cell.

-The advantage of this formulation is that one can take advantage of the symmetries of the system to reduce the BZ integration to the irreducible wedge defined by the little group of the $\kk$$ point in $\Sigma_\nk$$.
+The advantage of this formulation is that one can take advantage of the symmetries of the system to reduce the BZ integration to the irreducible wedge defined by the little group of the $\kk$ point in $\Sigma_\nk$.
-In the best case scenario of the direct band gap semiconductor, both the CBM and the VBM are located at the $\Gamma$ point;
+In the best case scenario of a direct band gap semiconductor, both the CBM and the VBM are located at the $\Gamma$ point;
 hence the BZ integral can be replaced by a much faster symmetrized integral over the wavevectors of the IBZ.
-Clearly this approach is not the most efficient one if all the $\kk$-points are wanted as the convolutions in the BZ lead quadratic scaling with the number of $\kk$-points.
+Clearly this approach is not the most efficient one if all the $\kk$-points are wanted as the convolutions in the BZ lead to quadratic scaling with the number of $\kk$-points.

 The input variable [[gwr_sigma_algo]] allows one to select the algorithm to be used.
 [[gwr_chi_algo]] has a similar meaning but only for the polarizability but this option is seldom used